memio/spec-gen/README.md

 This extension for [phpspec](http://phpspec.net/) provides a powerful code generator:

+* method generation:
+    * it inserts method at the end of the class
     * it typehints object, array and callable arguments
     * it names object arguments after their type
     * it names scalar arguments after a generic name (`argument`)
     * it adds number on names that could collide (e.g. `$argument1, $argument2`)
+* constructor generation, same as method except:
+    * it inserts constructor at the begining of the class
+    * it inserts properties for each constructor arguments

+> **Note**: Currently it is not possible to provide custom templates to SpecGen
+> (it is not compatible with phpspec templates).

 ## Installation

 First install it using [Composer](https://getcomposer.org/download):

-    composer require --dev memio/spec-gen:~0.1
+    composer require --dev memio/spec-gen:~0.3

 Then enable it in `phpspec.yml`: